How we Balance Work, Family and Travel

 This new perspective on life has given us an appreciation for the travel experiences we have together.
 The excitement of dreaming and planning has returned.
 The stomach butterflies have returned.

 We look forward to staying at nice hotels and eating at fancy restaurants, something we found challenging when we were living on a backpacker’s shoestring budget.

 We’ve been able to have a family, find great corporate jobs and introduce our little man to 6 countries in his first year of life – and we think that’s pretty awesome!
 We’re proving to ourselves, and other young families, that it can be done.

 What about you?
 How do you balance work, family and travel?

-Share your tips and tricks in the comments section below, we’d love to read them!
+Share your tips in the comments section below.
+Our readers thank you!